-Rachele Kanigel is an associate professor of journalism at San Francisco State University, where she advises Golden Gate [X]press, the student newspaper, and teaches Newswriting, Reporting, Introduction to Online Journalism, The Contemporary Magazine, Magazine Writing and Senior Seminar.
+Rachele Kanigel is chair of the Journalism Department at San Francisco State University and a professor in the department.
+She teaches Newswriting, Reporting, Media Entrepreneurship, The Contemporary Magazine, Magazine Writing and Senior Seminar.
 She frequently consults with media organizations and communications professionals about inclusive language and content.
-She also writes, mostly about health and medicine, for magazines and websites.
+She also writes, mostly about health and medicine and about journalism education, for magazines and websites.

-She is president-elect of the College Media Association, the leading national organization of professionals and students who work with college media organizations.
+She is a past president of the College Media Association, the leading voice of collegiate media and the professionals who work with college media organizations.
 Her book, The Student Newspaper Survival Guide, was published by Blackwell Publishing (now Wiley-Blackwell) in 2006; a redesigned and extensively updated second edition was published in 2011.

-In 2006 she was named Journalism Educator of the Year, Four-Year Division, by the California Journalism Education Coalition and in 2010 she was named Beverly Kees Educator Award by the Northern California chapter of the Society of Professional Journalists.
+In 2006 she was named Journalism Educator of the Year, Four-Year Division, by the California Journalism Education Coalition and in 2010 she was honored with the Beverly Kees Educator Award by the Northern California chapter of the Society of Professional Journalists.
 She is a member of SPJ, as well as the Association for Education in Journalism and Mass Communication, Journalism & Women Symposium and the Online News Association.

 She holds a bachelor’s degree in journalism from San Francisco State University and a master’s degree from Columbia University’s Graduate School of Journalism.

 She lives in Oakland with her husband, Laird Harrison.
 They are the parents of two fine men, Dashiell and Trevor.